How Finnair ensures healthy and hygienic travel

 Safety as standard

 The first line of defence against infectious diseases is routine hygiene and having processes in place to care for any customers who may get unwell while onboard.
-All Finnair flights operate permanent instructions for dealing with suspicion of an infection, for the protection of all customers and our crew.
+All Finnair flights operate with permanent instructions for dealing with suspicion of an infection, for the protection of all customers and our crew.

 Thoroughly clean cabins